Guide

 What are dropshipping suppliers and companies?

-- Dropshipping companies: Connect you to multiple suppliers through one platform
+• Dropshipping companies: connect you to multiple suppliers through one platform

-- Your role: Focus on marketing and customer service while suppliers handle fulfilment
+• Your role: focus on marketing and customer service while suppliers handle fulfilment

-The dropshipping process follows these steps:
+The dropshipping process works in four steps:

-- Order forwarding: You send order details to your supplier automatically
+2. Order forwarding: You send order details to your supplier automatically

-- Delivery to customer: customer receives the product with your branding
+4. Delivery: The customer receives the product with your branding

 This automated system means you never handle physical inventory.